 Professionals often choose phrases or keywords people use to buy a product or service.
 Quick changes can be made when expected results are not achieved.
 Also, the process need not be synchronised with algorithm or ranking process changes made by Google.

-Google AdWords has created the ideal platform for entry-level businesses to compete with established commercial enterprises for the same keyword.
+Google Ads has created the ideal platform for entry-level businesses to compete with established commercial enterprises for the same keyword.
 Anew business can generate quick sales.

 Why Businesses Must Use SEO